100nm/python-injection/documentation/entrypoint.md

 > [!IMPORTANT]
 > **Typing rule**
 >
-> If you want to create a decorator for async entrypoints, it's important to annotate `self` with `AsyncEntrypoint`,
+> When creating a decorator for async entrypoints, make sure to type `self` as `AsyncEntrypoint`.
-> otherwise just use `Entrypoint`.
+> For sync code, use `Entrypoint` instead.

 ## Example of use